TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-b2b-inviting-external-user.md

 ## **Recommended steps**

 * Make sure to send a user's invitation to the email address that matches the name the user signs in with.
-If you send the invitation to a user's proxy email address, the user can not redeem it.
+If you send the invitation to a user's proxy email address, the user cannot redeem it.

 ## **Recommended documents**